-The Parties, recognising the importance of remittances as a major source for inclusive and sustainable development, shall endeavour to reduce the transaction costs of remittances to less than 3 percent by 2030, eliminate remittances corridors with costs higher than 5 percent, promote financial literacy awareness and financial inclusion via innovative financial instruments and improve regulatory frameworks for enhanced involvement of non-traditional players, including through the use of new technologies.
+1. The Parties, recognising the importance of remittances as a major source for inclusive and sustainable development, shall endeavour to reduce the transaction costs of remittances to less than 3 percent and eliminate remittances corridors with costs higher than 5 percent by 2030, promote financial literacy awareness and financial inclusion via innovative financial instruments and improve regulatory frameworks for enhanced involvement of non-traditional players, including through the use of new technologies.